-- Minimum cumulative grade point average of 3.2 in undergraduate work. - 2.
-Minimum cumulative grade point average of 3.5 in any prior graduate work. - Minimum score of 1120 in the Graduate Record Exam (GRE). - 4.
+- 1. Minimum cumulative grade point average of 3.2 in undergraduate work. - 2.
+Minimum cumulative grade point average of 3.5 in any prior graduate work. - 3.
+Official Graduate Record Exam (GRE) scores. - 4.
 International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
-A total score of 90 on the iBT TOEFL (equivalent to 575 on the paper-based version, or 232 on the computer-based version of the Test of English as a Foreign Language) is required.
+A total score of 90 on the iBT TOEFL (equivalent to 575 on the paper-based version of the Test of English as a Foreign Language) is required.